decobaccili/United_Free_SkinCare/README.md

 ![Logo of the project](https://github.com/decobaccili/United_Free_SkinCare/blob/master/img/Logo2.svg)

 ## United & Free Natural SkinCare - Landing Page
-This is a Landing Page from a Cosmetic Shop
+This is a non responsive Landing Page from a Cosmetic Shop.

 ## Technology